ShubhamJagtap2000/ELK-Project/README.md

     "failed" : 0\
   }

-**Step 4:** Use GET method to read created document, in Console, run the following query
+**Step 4:** Use GET method to read the created document, in Console, run the following query

 GET myplaylist/song/7

-  - If you get **"found" : true** then your qyery is successful
+  - If you get **"found" : true** then your query is successful

  {\
   "_index" : "myplaylist",\